Rework is when an engineer rewrites or deletes their own code that is less than 30 days old.

 Now he’s changed the last two lines of code.
 Again, Jason gets no credit for yesterday’s change and he loses credit for the original line of code he checked in on Monday.
 In effect, Jason reworked 100% of his code this week.

 In our simple example, the net result was that Jason took three days to get this feature right.
 Now in all fairness this may or may not be his fault.
 The product manager may not have been clear.
 The spec may have changed.
 Or maybe Jason got the requirements wrong.
+Or there could be something else going on in the team’s workflow that helps explain where this trend is coming from.

 If you need help, please contact Pluralsight Support.